Achieve Believe Enjoy

 At Coquet Park we have a wonderful allotment area at the back of the school.
 In Allotment Club we learn lots about how to grow different plants and vegetables and throughout the year we look after them and help them to grow.

-Mrs Cairns runs the allotment club with Mr Jackson, a volunteer from the Friend's of Briar Dene, every Thursday lunchtime and all keen green-fingered children from Year 2 and Year 4 come along on a rota basis to help.
+Mrs Cairns runs the allotment club every Thursday lunchtime and all keen green-fingered children from Year 4 come along on a rota basis to help.
 There are always lots of jobs to keep everyone busy!!

 May 2022